arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	_Configuring the storage account connection string_

-1. Now, set the version of the Windows Azure Guest Operating System that should run your service on the virtual machine.
+1. Now, set the version of the Microsoft Azure Guest Operating System that should run your service on the virtual machine.
 To do this, edit the **osVersion** attribute from the **ServiceConfiguration** root element and set its value to _WA-GUEST-OS-3.10_201312-01_, as shown in the figure below.

 	>**Note:** The value used for **osVersion** here is to illustrate that you can select which release of the guest OS runs your application.